OBOFoundry/OBOFoundry.github.io/principles/fp-002-format.md

 ## Criteria for Review

-The ontology is available in at least one of the following formats:
+The ontology MUST be available in at least one of the following formats:

 - OBO Format
 - OWL or OWL2 RDF/XML